Youssef-Beltagy/game-development/docs/MP3 Notes.md

   - Enemies that spawn bullets in a rotational manner
   - Cooldown bar
   - Better UI
-  - Explosion sound and UI FX
+  - Explosion sound and visual effects